-After days of silent meditation, mindful walks, and a temporary suspension of regular routine, I found some clarity on issues that had been on my mind, and truthfully, nagging my soul.
+After days of silent meditation, mindful walks, and a complete suspension of my old routine, I began to see things that I had never seen before.

-These “spiritual truths” are parts of life that I have known for a while, but struggled to accept.
-I needed the spaciousness of a Harvard retreat to complete the pilgrimage from my heart, to my head, and back into my body to allow these insights to blossom.
+These “spiritual truths” showed up in my life for ages, but I struggled to understand accept what they meant.
+I needed the spaciousness of a Harvard retreat to complete the pilgrimage from my head to my heart and back into my body to allow these insights to blossom.

 I share with you these four spiritual truths, not as absolutes, but as an ongoing investigation in what it means to be human.

 They are formed from my own reflections and meaning-making process.
-Therefore, I suggest you don’t blindly accept any of these things to be true.
-Verify them in your own lived experience.
+Therefore, I suggest you verify them in your own lived experience.
+Don’t blindly accept any of these things to be true.

 My hope is that opening your heart and mind to these realities will create a little more ease for you and the world.
 If anything, let them spark questions that power your own investigation into what’s true.